nicoletrogers/nibrsbook/docs/victim.md

 #### Residence status

+The FBI defines residence as their legal permanent address though it's unclear how that is handled for people without this info and when people live permanently in a different spot than their legal address.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimResidenceStatus-1.png" alt="The distribution of residence status for all victims reported to NIBRS in 2019.
 Residence status is residence in the police agency's jurisdiction (e.g. do you live in the city you were victimized in?).
 It is unrelated to citizenship or immigration status." width="90%" />
 <p class="caption">(\#fig:victimResidenceStatus)The distribution of residence status for all victims reported to NIBRS in 2019.
 Residence status is residence in the police agency's jurisdiction (e.g. do you live in the city you were victimized in?).
 It is unrelated to citizenship or immigration status.</p>
 </div>

+One proposed measure to improve policing is to require police officers (or at least newly hired officers) live in the city where they work.
+The idea here is that people will do a better job if it affects the place they consider home.^[Since crime is generally concentrated in a small number of impoverished parts of town, and police likely won't live in these parts, this probably won't be very effective.]
+Luckily for us, NIBRS includes law enforcement officers in their measure of whether the victim lives in the jurisdiction where they were victimized.
+Since law enforcement officers are only recorded to be victims when on the job, this is one measure of where officers live.

+Figure \@ref(fig:victimResidenceStatusPolice) shows the residence status for law enforcement officer victims.
+Most law enforcement officer victims reside in their jurisdiction with being 53.2% residents and 13.3% being non-residents.
+However, there is a lot of uncertainty as 21.9% have an unknown residence status.

 <div class="figure" style="text-align: center">
 <img src="victim_files/figure-html/victimResidenceStatusPolice-1.png" alt="The distribution of residence status for all Law Enforcement Officer victims." width="90%" />